 A channel points to a specific Live Update build of your app that will be shared with any devices configured to listen to that channel for updates.
 You can change the build a channel points to whenever you'd like, and can rollback changes as well.

-When you install the Appflow SDK in your app (by clicking Install Instructions on a channel), any native binary configured to that channel will check the channel for available updates whenever it is loaded.
+When you install the Live Update SDK in your app, any native binary configured to that channel will check the channel for available updates whenever it is loaded.

 Setting up a Channel

 Every app comes with the default channel Production.

 To create new channels beyond the Production Channel, you must have a paid Ionic Appflow membership.
 To add new channels,